This text is translated into Russian by google automatic human level neural machine.

 “At the beginning of the summer there was a lot of work, so I responded to Nikon's offer rather out of respect for Japanese technology by sending some fresh photos of Kamchatka nature.
 In July, I rested in Abkhazia with my daughters and granddaughters.
 There was no Internet.
 August, having arrived to my son in St. Petersburg, I saw congratulations on the victory on the website of the competition, "says Alexander Nikolaevich."
 I immediately contacted the organizers and asked them to give me a camera, because I was already eager to go to Kamchatka, where a trip to Tolbachik was planned.
 Alas, they turned me down, and it turned out that I owed the state money - a tax on the prize.

 Interestingly, according to the terms of the competition, all 12 jury members had to vote for the winner's photo unanimously.
 If even one against - you take off.
 But in Internet comments to the results of the contest, I have read this about myself!
 What, they say, I'm no fan, once I shoot such expensive optics.
 But it belongs to my friend, I only use it.

 - It turns out, people obzavidovalis?

-- Yes, and on the Internet among themselves swear.
-I did not join the controversy.
-I flew to Kamchatka, and along with my friend, writer and journalist Mikhail Zhilin, they successfully descended and shot at Tolbachik.
-Surprised by the invasion of tourists to the foot of the volcano.
-Already at home I received an invitation to open the exhibition and award the photo contest.
-I bought cheap tickets for the pension program and rushed to Moscow.
+- Yes, and they fight among themselves on the Internet.
+I did not enter into polemics.
+I flew to Kamchatka, and together with my friend, writer and journalist Mikhail Zhilin, we successfully went and filmed on Tolbachik.
+We were surprised at the invasion of tourists to the foot of the volcano.
+Already at home, I received an invitation to the opening of the exhibition and the presentation of awards of the photo competition.
+I bought cheap tickets under the pension program and rushed to Moscow.